-A definite diagnosis of a carcinoma in situ of the oesophagus by a Consultant Physician of an Irish or United Kingdom Hospital, which has been treated surgically by removal of a portion or all of the oesophagus.
+A definite diagnosis of a carcinoma in situ of the oesophagus by a Consultant Physician, which has been treated surgically by removal of a portion or all of the oesophagus.
 A carcinoma in situ is a malignancy that has not invaded the basement membrane but shows cytologic characteristics of cancer.
 Histological evidence will be required.